 Our 175 acre site provides free parking for all guests, regardless of whether you arrive in a coach, a minibus or a car!
 There are parking bays close to the entrance booths for our guests with Blue Badge disabled parking permits.

-Yes- The park is served by the 159 Dales & District service from Ripon which stops in the car park, however this is a limited service so it is advisable to check timings with the bus company in advance getdown.org.uk
+Yes- The park is served by the 159 Dales & District service from Ripon which stops in the car park, however this is a very limited service so it is advisable to check timings with the bus company in advance getdown.org.uk

 PLEASE NOTE: During our quieter months of April, May, September & October when the theme park closes at 4.30pm the bus will not pick up inside the theme park, you will need to make your way to the entrance gate and wait for the bus on the opposite side of the main road.